lab9k/de-krook-beacons/README.md

 # de-krook-beacons
 The repository for the Node.js module de-krook-beacons.
 This module allows you to easily scan beacons in De Krook and read their RSSI value.
+Specialy made for [Kraak De Krook](https://kraak.dekrook.be)

 ## Dependencies
 * [Node.js](https://nodejs.org/en/) 6 +